 A Brief History of Mankind’s Bearded Roots

 The long and luxurious history of the beard spans millennia and species.
-Throughout our human cultural history, beards have faded in and out of relevance.
+Throughout our human cultural history there has been a rich beard history, beards have faded in and out of relevance.
 Beards are synonymous with man.
 Today we’ve reached a state where beards are a common state of fashion, identity and manliness.
 All bearded men can trace their roots back through their ancestral line.
 Let’s look at a brief history of beards as we look back on our roots.

 Biological & Historical Roots of the Beard